Every Thursday for five weeks from 28 September to 26 October 2017

 The course will take a long view of the cultural relationships between London and South Asia covering topics from the eighteenth century through to the present day.
 Lectures will include encountering:

-- the collections of the East India Company in eighteenth-century London
+- the East India Company and Visual Culture in Eighteenth and Early Nineteenth-Century London

 - art, craft and colonial display in the nineteenth century through the career of John Lockwood Kipling (subject of a recent exhibition at the V&A)